This post was most recently updated on September 17th, 2022.9 min read.

 Theoretically, any adapter that’ll let you join 2 cables should do.
-For whatever reason, most autonomous lawn mowers seem to come with Scotchlock 314 -typed splices adapter… Which shouldn’t be required.
-But since it’s what the manufactures seem to prefer, I used them.
+For whatever reason, most autonomous lawnmowers seem to come with Scotchlock 314 -typed splices adapter… Which shouldn’t be required.
+But since it’s what the manufacturers seem to prefer, I used them.

 Well, I used a generic version – the original ones cost 2-3 € each, so I ordered a bunch of genuine Chinese copies, and they work just as fine and were in fact easier to install.
 So that’s good.

 The most expensive robots should.
 For the mid-high range (such as my robots, Worx Landroid L 2000), you typically get to only define a starting point, and the rest is up to the form of your lawn.

-You might, for example, have multiple sectors or parts of your lawn connected by a “corridor” – a narrow strip of lawn, where the boundary wire doesn’t quite connect, but rather lets the robot through.
-That way you might want to define first part of your lawn as Zone 1, and after your robot has followed the boundary wire to the second part, you could define that as Zone 2.
+You might, for example, have multiple sectors or parts of your lawn connected by a “corridor” – a narrow strip of lawn, where the boundary wire doesn’t quite connect but rather lets the robot through.
+That way you might want to define the first part of your lawn as Zone 1, and after your robot has followed the boundary wire to the second part, you could define that as Zone 2.

 Unfortunately, most mid-high-range robots also come with some smart algorithms for traversing corridors.
 My Landroid is exceptionally good at escaping one sector of my lawn since I have a corridor that’s about 50 cm wide (that’s about 1/9 of the height of a double-decker bus for you imperialists out there!) – and it’s easily able to slip through.

 A lot of the robot lawn mowers on the market now are perfectly able to cut damp grass and don’t really mind getting wet, as far as they don’t get stuck in the mud!